 Directors, executive officers of the Company and holders of more than 10 percent of the Company's outstanding shares are required to file reports under Section 16 of the Securities Exchange Act of 1934.
 Federal regulations require disclosure of any failures to file these reports on a timely basis.
-Based solely upon a review of Forms 3, 4 and 5 furnished to the Company, the Company believes that during 2019 its officers, directors and greater than 10 percent beneficial owners complied with all filing requirements, except that the Company recently learned that Mr. Dan Magruder inadvertently failed to timely report one transaction completed on December 31, 2018.
-Mr. Magruder reported this transaction on a Form 4 filed on February 14, 2020.
+Based solely upon a review of Forms 3, 4 and 5 furnished to the Company, the Company believes that during 2020 its directors, executive officers and greater than 10 percent beneficial owners complied with all filing requirements, except for Brian J. Kozlowski and A. Tanner Swetman, who were appointed as executive officers in 2020.
+On February 11, 2021, a late Form 3 was filed for Mr. Kozlowski, and on February 12, 2021, a late Form 3 was filed for Mr. Swetman.